Gertkeno/Gertkeno.github.io/teaching-zig/10_intro.md

 value;` this makes pointers, const, and function pointers so much easier to deal with.
-Using function pointers in C/C++ I've always had to look up how exactly to write it especially with variations for typedefs and C++'s `using =`, in Zig I just guessed the first time correctly; purely intuition.
+Using function pointers in C/C++ I've always had to look up how exactly to write it especially with variations for typedefs and C++'s `using =`, in Zig I just guessed correctly the first time; purely intuition.

 The old adage for C is
 ["The Spiral Rule"](http://c-faq.com/decl/spiral.anderson.html) to not read from